 To remove the monitor, depress the release button on the front of the cradle.
 With the button depressed, hold the cradle securely with one hand, grasp the monitor firmly with the other hand, and lift the monitor out.

 Figure 11.
 Monitor release button

 Displaying data

-Patient vital signs appear on the 3.5-inch (diagonal measurement) monitor display.
+Patient vital signs appear on the 3.5-inch (diagonal measurement) monitor display and optionally on the Large Color Display screen.